-Most marinas and public docks have enough water depth for larger vessels, so PWC access usually isn’t an issue.
+Most marinas and public docks have enough water depth for larger vessels.
+So jet ski access usually isn’t an issue.
 But there may be some areas that are too shallow (which could be why no one else is docked there).
-Sometimes, marina staff tries to direct PWC’s to spots where bigger boats can’t go, but proceed with caution.
+Sometimes, marina staff tries to direct PWC’s to spots where bigger boats can’t go.
+But proceed with caution.
 Don’t be afraid to say no to any location you think might be shallow enough to interfere with your impeller.

 Sea Doo Docking Question 4: Is The Dock Area Weed & Obstacle Free?

 Some waters are weedier that others and so are some shorelines.
 Avoid any obviously weedy area and watch out for unmarked obstacles or floating debris.
-One clue for spotting weeds or shallows is if aluminium dinghies, paddleboats or canoes occupy an area, none of which need as much clearance underneath as you do.
+One clue for spotting weeds or shallows is if aluminium dinghies, paddle boats or canoes occupy an area.
+None of them need as much clearance underneath as you do.
+So beware.

 Sea Doo Docking Question 5: Are There Buoys or Other Markers To Guide You?